Free Tool

 CRS calculator 2026

 This free CRS calculator, also an Express Entry points calculator, estimates your Comprehensive Ranking System score in about two minutes using the current official IRCC points grid.
-No email, no sign-up, just answer the questions and see where you stand for 2026 draws.
+Just answer the questions and see where you stand for 2026 draws.

 Reviewed by Nicola Wightman, RCIC #R706497Last updated May 2026